Guide to Travel Expenses for Builders

 Can I claim travel expenses if I’m a PAYE worker?

-If you’re employed under PAYE, you can claim for the cost of mileage if you are travelling to a temporary place of work.
+If you are a Pay As You Earn (PAYE) worker, you can claim the cost of mileage if you are travelling to a temporary place of work.
 However, you will not be able to claim if your place of work is permanent.

-You also cannot claim for the cost of your motor vehicle (ie road tax and car insurance costs).
-You can find more information about claiming tax relief as an employee here.
+You also cannot claim for the cost of your motor vehicle (i.e., road tax and car insurance costs).

 |Type of vehicle||First 10,000 miles||Above 10,000 miles|